 As a new homeowner or recent investment property buyer, you’re probably wondering how you can take your new space and make it feel like home.
 Before you pick up your hammer and launch into gut rehabbing your property, you may have some questions you want to clear up first.
+If you’re thinking about gutting your house, there are top things to know first.

 Here are four of the top questions about gutting and remodeling a home and the answers you need from Beantown Builders.